bluerobotics/ardusub-gitbook/quick-start/installing-ardusub.md

 It may be installed (or updated) in one of two ways:
 1. Connecting it to a Companion Computer and pressing the appropriate button.
-2. Directly connecting the board to a Topside Computer with QGroundControl
+2. Directly connecting the board to a Topside Computer with QGroundControl.

 ## With a Companion Computer (Automatic Installation)